nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 # Python Versions

-Nicotine+ aims to support Python 3 versions used by the oldest distributions that haven't reached end of life yet.
-Once a Python version is no longer supported and used by any distribution, support for it should be removed.
+Nicotine+ aims to support Python 3 versions used by the oldest distributions still actively maintained.
+Once a Python version is no longer used and supported by any distribution, the minimum supported Python version should be changed in Nicotine+.

-Currently, the minimum Python version is 3.5.
+Currently, the minimum Python version Nicotine+ supports is 3.5.
 This version should be dropped once Ubuntu 16.04 reaches EOL in 2021.

 # Dependencies

 Nicotine+ aims to be as portable as possible, providing access to the Soulseek network for people who can't use the official Soulseek client.
 Nicotine+ runs on almost any architecture and system available, and has active users on a plethora of different systems.
 This also means that the introduction of an external software depencency can cause issues for both packagers and users.

 Dependencies preinstalled on a majority of systems, as well as modules included in the Python Standard Library, should be used as much as possible.
-Avoid introducing "convenient" and "new hotness" dependencies, if the standard library already includes the required functionality in some capacity.
+Avoid introducing "convenient" and "new hotness" dependencies, if the standard library already includes the required functionality to some degree.
 If a new dependency needs to be introduced, think about the following points:

  * Prefer pure-Python dependencies, as these can be used on any system and architecture.

- * Try to find small, maintainable dependencies that can be bundled with the Nicotine+ source code, and give attribution.
+ * Try to find small, maintainable dependencies that can be bundled with the Nicotine+ source code, and give proper attribution.
 External dependencies can behave surprisingly different on some systems, and be quite outdated on some older systems.
 Use common sense though; don't bundle security-critical dependencies, rapidly changing APIs etc.

 # Continuous Integration Testing